mrz1836/go-datastore/.github/SECURITY.md

 > Please do not open issues that might have security implications!
 >
-> It is critical that security related issues are reported privately to ensure we have time to address them before they become public.
+> It is critical that security-related issues are reported privately to ensure we have time to address them before they become public.

 Vulnerabilities can be reported by getting in touch with the project stakeholder(s):